7robots/7robots.github.io/Moon Facts.md

 - Earth’s only moon
 - Fifth largest moon in the solar system
-- Brightest and largest object in our night sky
-- Only known moon in solar system until 1610 when Galileo discovered 4 moons in orbit around Jupiter
+	- but the largest and most massive moon in the Solar System relative to its parent planet
+	- it’s even larger than Pluto
-- Radius of 1079.6 miles
+- Equatorial radius of 1080 miles
 - Less than a 3rd the width of Earth
 - An average distance from Earth of 238,855 miles away
-- You could fit 30 earth-sized planets between Earth and Moon
+	- this distance will vary from 221,829 to 252,898 miles over the course of a year
+	- that distance is about 30 times the diameter of the Earth
 	- Getting 1 inch further away from Earth each year

 ## LunaServ GIS Map Tool
 - [LunaServ MAP](https://webmap.lroc.asu.edu/lunaserv.html)